feudor2/LD-Russian-Auditory-Visual-2025/README.md

 All words and pseudowords are bisyllabic with evenly distributed stress position (on the first or the second syllable).
 Other parameters may vary.

 In case of the real words:
-* `Freq(ipm)`: logarithmic ipm frequency of a word in Russian National Corpus (Lyaševskay, Šarov 2009)
+* `Freq(ipm)`: logarithmic ipm frequency of a word in Russian National Corpus (Ljashevskaja, Sharoff 2009)
 * `MedianValency`: median standardized value of valency (Sylvester et al 2021)
 * `MeanValency`: mean standardized value of valency
-* `OLD20`: mean orthographic Levenshtein distance to 20 nearest orthographic neighbours (Yarkoni et al., 2008); calculated based on (Lyaševskay, Šarov 2009)'s vocabulary
+* `OLD20`: mean orthographic Levenshtein distance to 20 nearest orthographic neighbours (Yarkoni et al., 2008); calculated based on (Ljashevskaja, Sharoff 2009)'s vocabulary
-* `PLD20`: mean phonetic Levenshtein distance to 20 nearest phonetic neighbours; calculated based on (Lyaševskay, Šarov 2009)'s vocabulary transcription
+* `PLD20`: mean phonetic Levenshtein distance to 20 nearest phonetic neighbours; calculated based on (Ljashevskaja, Sharoff 2009)'s vocabulary transcription
 * `LengthOrth`: word's length in chars
 * `LengthPhon`: word's length in sounds
 * `Duration`: word's recording duration
-* `NormOLD`: `OLD20` divided by `LengthOrth`; calculated based on (Lyaševskay, Šarov 2009)'s vocabulary
+* `NormOLD`: `OLD20` divided by `LengthOrth`; calculated based on (Ljashevskaja, Sharoff 2009) 's vocabulary
-* `NormPLD`: `PLD20` divided by `LengthPhon`; calculated based on (Lyaševskay, Šarov 2009)'s vocabulary transcription
+* `NormPLD`: `PLD20` divided by `LengthPhon`; calculated based on (Ljashevskaja, Sharoff 2009)'s vocabulary transcription
-* `OUP`: orthographic uniqueness point, 1 as the total word length (low uniqueness), or tends to 0 (greater uniqueness); calculated based on (Lyaševskay, Šarov 2009)'s vocabulary
+* `OUP`: orthographic uniqueness point, 1 as the total word length (low uniqueness), or tends to 0 (greater uniqueness); calculated based on (Ljashevskaja, Sharoff 2009)'s vocabulary
-* `PUP`: phonetic uniqueness point, 1 as the total word phonetic length (low uniqueness), or tends to 0 (greater uniqueness); calculated based on (Lyaševskay, Šarov 2009)'s vocabulary transcription
+* `PUP`: phonetic uniqueness point, 1 as the total word phonetic length (low uniqueness), or tends to 0 (greater uniqueness); calculated based on ((Ljashevskaja, Sharoff 2009)'s vocabulary transcription
 * `StressPos`: position of the stressed syllable, `1` or `2`

 In case of the pseudowords, all features are relevant, except for the `Freq(ipm)` and valency features, which are set to `NaN`.